BiBiServ/bibigrid/documentation/markdown/features/check.md

 # Check

+Besides the in depth check which is explained below there is a schema check in [validate_schema.py](../../../bibigrid/core/utility/validate_schema.py).

 ## Exactly one master or vpn instance per configuration

 There can only be a single master or a single vpn-gateway (vpngtw) per configuration.